Skip to content

 For the built-in crypto integration that uses this mechanism, see Crypt.

-Instead of passing an arbitrary generic options type through the whole API, brec binds a context type to the payload family through PayloadSchema.
+Instead of passing an arbitrary generic options type through the whole API, brec binds a context type and protocol size limits to the generated protocol through ProtocolSchema.

 Core Idea